GeForce 9 series: GeForce 9600 GSO

 The GeForce 9600 GSO was essentially a renamed 8800 GS.
 This tactic has been seen before in products such as the GeForce 7900 GTO to clear unsold stock when it is made obsolete by the next generation.
 Just like the 8800 GS, the 9600 GSO features 96 stream processors, a 550 MHz core clock with shaders clocked at 1,375 MHz, and either 384 or 768 MB of memory clocked at 800 MHz on a 192-bit memory bus.
 Some manufacturers have mistakenly listed some of their 768 MB models that have 96 stream processors as being based on the G94 chip, rather than the G92.

 GeForce 9600 GSO 512

 After clearing the old 8800 GS stock, Nvidia revised the specification with a new core, and 512 MB of memory clocked at 900 MHz on a 256-bit bus.
 For these cards, the number of stream processors is halved to 48, with the core frequency increased to 650 MHz and the shader frequency increased to 1625 MHz.
 Some of these cards have 1024 megabytes of memory while still being a 512 model.
-The revised version is considered inferior in performance to the old version.
+At least one reviewer considered the revised version inferior in performance to the old version.